Why Your Business is Losing Customers and What You Can Do About it

 4) Engage with feedback from prospects and customers

 Sometimes customers leave for reasons beyond your control - but there's usually something you can do.
 Feedback forms can be crucial, so you can nip problems in the bud as soon as they arise – and understand the reasons behind poor retention.
 It may be something you can fix cheaply and easily, or you may need to redevelop your offering to make the business more competitive.
-Many customers are ripe for winning back if you up your game and their circumstances improve, so its good practice to stay in touch with lapsed customers.
+Many customers are ripe for winning back if you up your game and their circumstances improve, so it’s good practice to stay in touch with lapsed customers.

 By engaging the services of a business development partner, you'll be able to tailor feedback forms better, so you can see clearly what your existing customers think of you.
 The results should be carefully analysed and taken seriously.
 You'll be able to see where your offerings may be falling short of expectations, and also get an idea of what other products or services customers want in the future.